 She wrote her thesis on the historical persecution of Meskhetian Turks and contemporary displacement dynamics marked by mandatory conscription efforts by the Russian military, titled "A People of Perpetual Exile: Political, Economic, and Social Drivers of Meskhetian Turk Displacement."

-Across — primary jurisdictions, updated continuously from upstream sources.
+Across — jurisdictions, refreshed continuously from the organizations that document them.

-Russia · Belarus · Kazakhstan, with selected cases from neighbouring states.
+Russia · Belarus · Georgia · Kazakhstan, with cases from across Central Asia.

-Currently: documented cases in Russia, Belarus, and Kazakhstan,
+Documented cases in Russia, Belarus, Georgia, and Kazakhstan,

 We are not a primary documentation source.
 We do not conduct field investigations, interview families, or verify charges independently.
 We rely on the rigor of the organizations whose data we aggregate.